satoshipay/api/source/includes/_api.md

 The API uses [Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), where the user name is your API key, and the password is your API secret.

-The examples use Basic Authentication to receive the list of all goods.
+The example uses Basic Authentication to receive the list of your goods.
+The result will be an empty array `[]` if you didn't add any goods yet.

 If authorization fails, a JSON object with an error message will be returned as a response (along with the HTTP status `401`) .